-When I think of soup or stew from Mexico, I think of Posole.
+When I think of soup or stew from Mexico (and New Mexico), I think of Posole.
 There are several variations of this stew, which usually has a fair amount of broth.
 There is Blanco, Verde, and Rojo (white, green, red).
 This Instant Pot Posole – Pork Stew is the Rojo, or red variety, which is from the ground New Mexico chile peppers.
 You can use plain old chili powder if you don’t have the NM variety, and it will still be excellent.

 Instant Pot Posole – Pork Stew features Pork shoulder (aka pork butt) as the meat of choice.
 As it cooks in the pressure cooker, it becomes fall apart tender.
 So good!
 I amped this Posole up a little more with the addition of beer, and some poblano chile peppers.
 They add a nice depth of flavor.

 Canned hominy is the perfect choice to finish off the list of starring ingredients.
 The hominy has a nice chewy bite and cooks along with the pork and peppers.

 Gather everything you will need and have it there by your Instant Pot® so you can enjoy the process of cooking this Instant Pot Posole – Pork Stew! ¡Es muy deliciosa!

 Containing 25 delicious soups you can make in your electric pressure cooker.
 Featuring 7 new soup recipes that are not on the website!